-Sick Pay - Statutory and Council
+Sick Pay - Statutory and Town Council

-We operate a council sick pay scheme as well as any statutory obligation to pay statutory sick pay "SSP".
+We operate a Town Council sick pay scheme as well as any statutory obligation to pay statutory sick pay "SSP".
 We will supply you with details separately.

-Any council sick pay you receive includes the appropriate element of SSP.
+Any Town Council sick pay you receive includes the appropriate element of SSP.
 Part-time employees receive pro rata payments based on their normal working hours.

-Third Party Claims - Impact on Council Sick Pay
+Third Party Claims - Impact on Town Council Sick Pay